Open Accessibility Menu

 Daryle H. Fish, PhD

 Dr. Fish is an associate professor of chemistry at Saint Vincent College.
 He graduated from the State University of New York College of Environmental Science and Forestry.
 He joined the SVC faculty in 1992 and teaches a number of courses related to organic chemistry.
-His research interests in clude chemincal education, medicinal chemistry, synthetic organic chemistry, and polymer chemistry.
+His research interests include chemical education, medicinal chemistry, synthetic organic chemistry, and polymer chemistry.

 Stephen Jodis, PhD